titu1994/Image-Super-Resolution/README.md

 ### Expanded Super Resolution CNN (ESRCNN)
 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/ESRCNN.png" height=100% width=75%>

-The above is called "Expanded SRCNN", which performs slightly better than the default SRCNN model on Set5 (PSNR 33.37 dB vs 32.4 dB) .
+The above is called "Expanded SRCNN", which performs slightly better than the default SRCNN model on Set5 (PSNR 33.37 dB vs 32.4 dB).

+The "Expantion" occurs in the intermediate hidden layer, in which instead if just 1x1 kernels, we also use 3x3 and 5x5 kernels in order to maximize information learned from the layer.
+The outputs are then averaged, in order to provide more robust upscaled images.

 ### Denoiseing (Auto Encoder) Super Resolution CNN (DSRCNN)
 <img src="https://raw.githubusercontent.com/titu1994/ImageSuperResolution/master/Denoise.png" height=100% width=40%>

 The above is the "Denoiseing Auto Encoder SRCNN", which performs even better than Expanded SRCNN on Set5 (PSNR 34.88 dB vs 33.37 dB).

+This model uses bridge connections between the convolutional layers of the same level in order to speed up convergence and improve output results.
+The bridge connections are averaged to be more robust.

+Since the training images are passed through a gausian filter (sigma = 0.5), then downscaled to 1/3rd the size, then upscaled to the original 33x33 size images, the images can be considered "noisy".
+Thus, this auto encoder quickly improves on the earlier results, and reduces the noisy output image problem faced by the simpler SRCNN model.

 ## Usage
 The model weights are already provided, therefore simply running :<br>